omallassi/adrust/README.md

 SUBCOMMANDS:
     config    Manage Configuration Items
-    help      Prints this message or the help of the given subcommand(s) index     Index all available ADRs
-    init      Init ADRust based on config
+    help      Prints this message or the help of the given subcommand(s) init      Init ADRust based on config
     lf        Manage ADRs lifecycle
     list      Lists all Decision Records
-    new       will create a new Decision Record search    Search across all ADRs
-    tags      Manage Tags
+    search    Search across all ADRs or build index tags      Manage Tags
 ```